ensemble-codes/ensemble-framework/README.md

 ## About SDK

-The TypeScript SDK is designed get integrated into agents and dapps and provide acceess to the Ensemble Hub.
+The TypeScript SDK is designed to get integrated into agents and dapps and provide access to the Ensemble Hub.
 With the SDK, you can:

 - Register and manage agents
 - Create and manage tasks